12 Top-Rated Beaches in Connecticut

 Address: 98 Neptune Ave, New London, Connecticut

 The beach at Hammonasset State Park is the largest in the state, stretching two miles along the shore of Long Island Sound.
 A boardwalk accompanies a large stretch of the beach, and there is a good concession stand with tables and shelter for swelteringly sunny days.
-Dogs are allowed in the picnic area, but not on the beach.
-For those bringing kayaks, there is a designated car-top boat launch area.

 Tourists should plan to check out the programs at the Meigs Point Nature Center, which offers many daily and weekly programs and activities for all ages.
 Daily programs include nature walks on varying topics, including beach and dune ecology, ocean birds, and identifying native plants.
 There is also a presentation on the area's native turtles, and kids can play in the center's touch tank.

-Weekly programs include the Hammonasset Safari, canoe trips, NSI (Nature Scene Investigators), and Nature Ninjas, a program which explores conservation techniques and environmental awareness.
+Weekly programs include the Hammonasset Safari, canoe trips, NSI (Nature Scene Investigators), and Nature Ninjas, a program that explores conservation techniques and environmental awareness.
 The nature center's indoor exhibits are open year-round with reduced hours in the off-season.
 Admission to the beach, nature center, and park is the seasonal parking fee.

-There are more than 500 campsites in the state park, or you can relax at Hilton's Madison Beach Hotel, a grand building wrapped with balconies on every floor.
+If you want something less rustic, you can relax at Hilton's Madison Beach Hotel, a grand building wrapped with balconies on every floor.
 The hotel has beach access, and offers a variety of amenities, from a fitness center and bicycle rentals to a full-service spa.

-Address: 1288 Boston Post Road, Madison Connecticut
+Address: 1288 Boston Post Road, Madison, Connecticut

-Recreation facilities include beach volleyball nets, a baseball/softball field, bocce court, and hiking trails.
+Recreation facilities include beach volleyball nets, a baseball/softball field, a bocce court, and hiking trails.
 There is also a skate park on the property, as well as a playground and kiddie splash pad.

 In addition to a beach access pier for water-borne visitors, there is a sailing school that provides boating safety courses and rents sailboats and kayaks.
 Park amenities include concessions, a full-service casual restaurant with beach views, and Calfe Mu with ice cream and cold beverages.